 It is necessary to have your spouse served with papers in order for him or her to know that a court case is on file.
 Service can be done through an independent person appointed by the court and hired by your attorneys to serve papers on your spouse, or alternatively, through the sheriff of the county in which your spouse resides.

 11. Can I move from my current home with my children after a divorce decree has been granted?

-In order to move your children more than about 25 miles from their customary home, you are required to give the other parent at least 60 days' notice by filing with the court.
-However, if your final divorce papers indicate in writing that you have the right to remove your children from the state of Illinois, then no petition need be filed.
+In order to move your children more than about 25 miles from their customary home, you are required to give the other parent at least 60 days’ notice by filing with the court.
+However, if your final divorce papers indicate in writing that you have the right to remove your children from the state of Illinois, then no petition needs to be filed.

 12. After I am divorced, what would happen if I moved away with my children and I do not have permission from the court or my former spouse to do so?